Fastest-Coder-First/CODE-MAVERICK/README.md

         return None

-Copilot suggested the following code to  print the weather data:
+-->GITHUB Copilot suggested the following code to  print the weather data:

 if weather_data: